‘Won’t be anything left’: Trump issues warning to Iran after national security team meeting

 By Alayna Treene, CNN

-(CNN) — President Donald Trump met with top members of his national security team on Saturday to discuss the path forward on the Iran war, a source familiar with the meeting told CNN, a day before he said Tehran “better get moving, FAST, or there won’t be anything left of them.”
+(CNN) — President Donald Trump met with top members of his national security team over the weekend to discuss the path forward on the Iran war and is expected to meet again with the team early this week, a source familiar with the meeting told CNN.

-“For Iran, the Clock is Ticking, and they better get moving, FAST, or there won’t be anything left of them.
+A day after the weekend meeting, the US president issued a new warning to Iran, writing in a social media post on Sunday: “For Iran, the Clock is Ticking, and they better get moving, FAST, or there won’t be anything left of them.
 TIME IS OF THE ESSENCE!
-President DJT,” Trump posted on social media Sunday.

-Vice President JD Vance, Secretary of State Marco Rubio, CIA Director John Ratcliffe and special envoy Steve Witkoff all attended the meeting at the president’s Virginia golf club, the source said.
-The gathering occurred just hours after Trump arrived back in Washington from a high-stakes visit to China, a nation with close ties to Iran.
+President DJT.”

 Trump has grown increasingly impatient with how Tehran has been handling diplomatic negotiations and remains frustrated with the continued closure of the Strait of Hormuz and its impact on global oil prices.
 The White House did not immediately respond to a request for comment.